akashmeshram/Biome/README.md

 # Biome
-A program generates infinite artificial terrain
+A program to generate infinite artificial terrain